Leah-Belin/Practical-Microservices/README.md

 # Practical-Microservices

 This code will follow the examples in Ethan Garofolo's book Practical Microservices: Build Event-Driven Architectures with Event Sourcing and CQRS
+It's been set up for demo purposes for the Maryland Software Patterns and Practices group: https://www.meetup.com/Maryland-Software-Patterns-Practices/

 The notes below are from my experiences programming along with the book.
 I've left in every commit showing the winding paths I took to get the code into working order.
 Hopefully some of my notes will save you some frustrations along the way.

 The source code that shipped with the book can be found here: https://pragprog.com/titles/egmicro/practical-microservices/

-Branch main is where I worked through the book code.
+The src folder is where I worked through the code in the book.
-Branch demo is the code from the book's zip files - you can pull this code down and check out the completed project working.
+The first-pass folder is chapter 1 code provided with the book.
+The video-tutorials folder is the remainder of the code provided with the book.
+(It goes beyond chapter 5, so it won't match what's in src until we go through the rest of the book)

 ## Notes for chapter 1 ##
 - You must install node, docker, express, camelcase-keys, and uuid to get the code to run